Right Bousfield Localization and Operadic Algebras: Introduction

 In recent years, the importance of \textit{colored} operads has become clear, e.g. in \cite{bm07}, \cite{jy2}, and \cite{batanin-berger}.
 Colored operads encode even more general algebraic structures, including the category of operads itself, other categories which encode algebraic structure (e.g. modular operads, higher operads, colored operads), morphisms between algebras over an operad, modules over an operad, other enriched categories, and diagrams in such categories.
 Colored operads have been applied in enriched category theory, factorization homology, higher category theory (leading to $\infty$-operads), and topological quantum field theories.

-Our setting in this paper is a monoidal model category $\M$, a set of objects $K$ (the cells we want to build things out of), and a right Bousfield localization functor $\rkm \to \M$.
-As a category, $\rkm$ is the same as $\M$, hence is monoidal, but the model structure is different, and it is not automatic that $\rkm$ will be a monoidal model category; i.e., the pushout product axiom could fail in $\rkm$.
+Our setting in this paper is a monoidal model category $\M$, a set of objects $K$ (the cells we want to build things out of), and a right Bousfield localization $\rkm$.
+This means $id:\M \to \rkm$ is right Quillen and $\rkm$ satisfies the universal property that any right Quillen functor $F:\M \to \cat{N}$, taking the $K$-colocal equivalences to weak equivalences, factors through $\rkm$.
+As a category, $\rkm$ is the same as $\M$, hence is monoidal, but the model structure is different (with more weak equivalences), and it is not automatic that $\rkm$ will be a monoidal model category; i.e., the pushout product axiom could fail in $\rkm$.
 In order to prove our preservation results, we will need to bring homotopy into the realm of colored operads by building model structures and semi-model structures on categories of algebras over operads.
 Such structures provide a powerful computational tool which has been crucial in many of the applications above, and are therefore of independent interest.

 In Section \ref{sec:colored-operads} we provide definitions and notations concerning colored operads.
 In Section \ref{sec:right-bous} we review right Bousfield localization.
 We assume the reader is familiar with the basics of model categories (an excellent overview is \cite{hovey}), and we encourage the reader to proceed with a copy of \cite{hirschhorn} near at hand.
 In Section \ref{sec:monoidal} we define the notion of a monoidal right Bousfield localization, dualizing \cite{white-localization}, and we provide an easy to check condition guaranteeing that a right Bousfield localization $\rkm$ satisfies the pushout product axiom.
 In Section \ref{sec:model-on-algebras} we build our model structures on categories of algebras taken in $\rkm$.
 In Section \ref{sec:preservation} we dualize our general preservation results from \cite{white-yau}.
 In Sections \ref{sec:colocal-colored-operads} and \ref{sec:cofibrant-operads} we derive specific preservation results, often with easier to check hypotheses.
 Finally, in Sections \ref{sec:applications}--\ref{app:small-cat} we apply our results to numerous examples of interest, including spaces, chain complexes, $R$-modules, small categories, and equivariant spaces.